Siddharth-sing/Avengers_Project/README.md

 # Avengers_Project
-This Is a basic app.
+This is a basic app.
 I have used shared preferences in this to store login credentials and I also implemented the logout button.
 Since it is a multiscreen app so I also used 'Intent()' class in this project.
 'setOnClickListener' is obviously used because I have implemented login and logout buttons.